Mold Spores Specialist in Miami

 Damp and moldy environments can have a variety of health consequences, or none at all.
 Some people are allergic to mold.
 Mold exposure can cause symptoms such as a stuffy nose, wheezing, and red or itchy eyes or skin in these people.
 Some people, such as those with mold allergies or asthma, may have more severe reactions.
 Workers exposed to large amounts of molds in occupational settings, such as farmers working around moldy hay, may experience severe reactions.
 Fever and shortness of breath are examples of severe reactions.

 The Institute of Medicine (IOM) determined in 2004 that there was sufficient evidence to link indoor mold exposure to upper respiratory tract symptoms, coughing, and wheezing in otherwise healthy people; asthma symptoms in people with asthma; and hypersensitivity pneumonitis in people susceptible to that immune-mediated condition.
-Call Your Mold Spores Specialist.
+Call Your Mold Spores Specialist in Miami.

 When do you need professional mold remediation?